CodeChain-io/codechain/spec/JSON-RPC.md

 ## account_sendParcel
 Sends a parcel by signing it with the account’s private key.
-It automatically fills the nonce if the nonce is not given
+It automatically fills the seq if the seq is not given

 Params:
  1. parcel: `UnsignedParcel`
  2. account: `PlatformAddress`
  3. passphrase: `string` | `null`

-Return type: { hash: `H256`, nonce: `U256` } - the hash and nonce of the parcel
+Return type: { hash: `H256`, seq: `U256` } - the hash and seq of the parcel

 Errors: `Keystore Error`, `Wrong Password`, `No Such Account`, `Not Unlocked`, `Invalid Params`, `Invalid NetworkId`